 - Your account, or an associated account (determined in accordance with clause 16.3), does not have a negative balance in any currency.
 If your account, or an associated account, has a negative balance we may cancel any withdrawals you have initiated which are pending; and

 - You are not subject to a withdrawal limit under the PayPal Here Terms and Conditions.

 11.6 If we have placed a hold on a transaction you may not withdraw the funds related to that transaction until the hold is released.

-11.7 If you hold a balance in a foreign currency, you may only withdraw that balance (or part thereof) after it has been converted to the primary currency of your Nominated Bank Account or linked United States bank account.
+11.7 If you hold a balance in a foreign currency, you may only withdraw that balance (or part thereof) after it has been converted to Australian Dollars, or United States Dollars in the case of a linked United States bank account.
 You may avoid converting the currency held in your account by: